Information for Family and Friends

 Process for Becoming an Approved Visitor

 Each inmate prepares a visiting list within 4 to 5 days of their admission to the institution.
-Each inmate’s authorized visitors list may contain up to fifteen (15) names.
-After the list is submitted, it can take up to ten (10) days for visitors to be approved by the jail.
+Each inmate’s authorized visitors list may contain up to ten (10) names.
+After the list is submitted, it can take up to twenty-one (21) days for visitors to be approved by the jail.
 This additional time is needed for jail officials to complete the screening process which includes a background check on potential visitors.
 All visitors must be on the inmate’s approved visiting list.
 If approved, that person’s name then appears on the inmate’s visiting list and will be permitted to visit.

 Children under the age of 18 are not required to be on the inmate’s visiting list but must be accompanied by a parent, grandparent or legal guardian for a visit.
 The person accompanying a child must present evidence that they are the legal guardian, such as a birth certificate.
 NOTE: It is the responsibility of parents/guardians to have their children under constant supervision.
 Parents who allow their children to run free may lose visiting privileges.